 Build resilient infrastructure, promote inclusive and sustainable industrialization, and foster innovation

 Many emerging countries lack the core communication and IT infrastructures that are needed by large and small businesses alike.
-Data and the information technology that generates, collects, and analyzes it is critical to building a resilient infrastructure that ensures sustainable industrialization.
+Data and the information technology that generates, collects, and analyzes it is critical to building a resilient infrastructure that ensures sustainable industrialization – goal 9 of the United Nations’ 17 Sustainable Development Goals.
 Technologies such as mobile and cloud services provide an opportunity for smaller enterprises to adopt the latest innovations without massive investments in data centers.

 The poorest in Western countries are better off economically than they were 300 years ago.
 We can thank the Industrial Revolution for that.
 Most modern countries offer some form of social security, ensuring that even the unemployed have food to eat, clothes to wear, and a roof over their heads.